 - Human Immunodeficiency Virus (HIV)-containing cell or tissue cultures, organ cultures, and HIV- or hepatitis B Virus (HBV)-containing culture medium or other solutions; and blood, organs, or other tissues from experimental animals infected with HIV or HBV.

 The exposure determination is made without regard to frequency of exposure or the use of personal protective equipment (i.e., employees are considered to be exposed even if they wear personal protective equipment).
-This exposure determination affects all full-time athletic trainers on staff and athletic training students at SUNY Brockport working directly with SUNY Brockport athletes or athletes participating on the College campus as part of a program sponsored by or hosted by SUNY Brockport.
+This exposure determination affects all full-time athletic trainers on staff and athletic training students at SUNY Brockport working directly with SUNY Brockport athletes or athletes participating on the University campus as part of a program sponsored by or hosted by SUNY Brockport.
 This also covers athletic training students who are completing a required clinical experience at an off-campus affiliated clinical site.

 The job classifications and associated tasks for these categories are as follows: